Last update: October 30th, 2019

 Finally, we would like to remember that if, in any future modification of this Policy, you no longer agree with it, you will always have the option to opt-out, as explained in the previous item above, in order to disable the processing of your device data by In Loco.

-If you still have doubts, please contact us through our service channel.
-In Loco encourages the submission of comments, questions and suggestions.
-To contact us, you can send an email to the address [email protected].
+If you still have questions, please contact the Data Protection Officer through our communication channel.
+In Loco encourages comments, questions and suggestions.
+To contact us, you can send an email to [email protected].